 The Japan Forum is moderated by Dr. John Campbell and managed by NBR.
 A group of leading Japan specialists and scholars also serve on the Forum’s Advisory board.

 Japan Forum Advisory Board

-Professor of Political Science, University of California-Berkeley
+Professor of Political Science, Department of Political Science, University of California-Berkeley

 Kenneth B. Pyle

 Founding President, The National Bureau of Asian Research